SFe-Team-was-taken/SFe/sfe-specification-4.0u19.md

 | 32888 | `RomWavLinkedSample`    | `wavLinkedSample` stored in ROM                    |

 All other values are invalid.

+Note that SFe 4 does not permit the use of non-containerised samples, so corresponding values are used only for legacy SF2.04 support.

 #### shdr in xdta-list (Update 16)